 Utilisation of this technology will enable farmers to accurately spray their fields, reducing the requirement for pesticides, fertiliser and manpower.

-The combination of technologies include using un-crewed aircraft (drones) to capture thermal, multispectral and RGB data as well as wireless sensors in the soil to communicate the environmental factors affecting the crop’s growth.
-The combination should enable us to see the plant health, soil health, as well as help the farmers with yield prediction and analysis.
+The Smart Fields Pilot project was set up to review the “off-the-shelf” technology options available for Jersey farmers to capitalise on.
+The technologies included un-crewed aircraft (drones) to capture thermal, multispectral and RGB data as well as wireless sensors in the soil to communicate the soil conditions and environmental factors affecting the growth of the crops.

 Through the Smart Feilds Pilot Programme, it became clear that technology can play a significant role in helping farmers when making decisions about inputs onto the potato fields.
 However, participants acknowledged that there is a lack of skills and knowledge across the farming sector regarding the specific technologies available and how to test and implement them in Jersey’s unique agricultural environment.